Growing a startup from scratch is no easy task.

 They are obsessed with customers and make quick high-quality decisions as opposed to Day 2 companies that become stagnant, “Followed by excruciating, painful decline.”

-This kind of branding mission statement tells a lot about yourself as a leader of your organization.
+This kind of branding statement tells a lot about yourself as a leader of your organization.
 It summarizes how you intend to make an impact on your audience, and is a crucial step to develop a solid personal brand.

 2) Build a personal website